Dyslecix-Dev/github-tutorial/README.md

 - `git merge` - Merges the changes from one branch into another branch.
 - `git pull` - Downloads changes in a remote repository and merges them into your local repository.
 - `git push` - Transfers commits from your local repository to a remote repository.
+- `git rm` - Removes a file from its repository.

 ## Notes